 Proofread your manuscript again to ensure the content is error-free.
 Read and check thoroughly for grammar, proper spelling, and syntax.
 It is better to be prepared now than find some minor mistakes later.

 Use standard fonts.
 Don’t think of fancy fonts while publishing an eBook.
-It hinders with seamless reading, and it is crucial to note that not all fonts are supported by eReaders and apps.
-Make sure you use standard font sizes like 12 pt. for text, and 14 to 18 pt. for chapter titles.
+It hinders seamless reading, and it is crucial to note that eReaders and apps support not all fonts.
+Make sure you use standard font sizes like 12 pt. for text and 14 to 18 pt. for chapter titles.

 Mind the Spaces:

 Usually, paragraphs and whole text might get justified in the Word processing program.
-The lines are paragraphs are spaced accordingly, and the manuscript ends up having unwanted spaces in between.
+The paragraphs in the eBook are intended accordingly, and the manuscript ends up having unwanted spaces in between.
 Ensure that the document doesn’t have unnecessary spaces and gaps.

 Get the Manuscript Ready:

 it is important to get the whole manuscript ready, including the front and back matter.
 Review your Word documents again to make sure you have the parts ready and in order.

-If you are planning to self-publish an eBook, you need to be aware of the formatting process and softwares as well. eBook formatting softwares helps you set the eBook for digital publication.
-There are many apps and online softwares that help you with formatting an eBook.
-Here is a list of eBook formatting softwares that will help you make a choice.
+If you are planning to self-publish an eBook, you need to be aware of the formatting process and software. eBook formatting software helps you set the eBook for digital publication.
+There are many apps and online software that help you with formatting an eBook.
+Here is a list of eBook formatting software that will help you make a choice.

-It is tool exclusively available in Mac for book creation.
-It helps you to professionally format your eBook.
+It is a tool exclusively available in Mac for book creation.
+It helps you to format your eBook professionally.
 The book styles and formatting options are professional and visually appealing.
-It is slightly expensive than other softwares available.
+It is slightly expensive than other software available.

-It is one of the softwares that’s hugely popular among writers.
+It is one of the software that’s hugely popular among writers.
 It has efficient organizational functions which allow writers to organize the notes, research, and structure.
-It also has formatting options that helps to meet writer’s needs.
+It also has formatting options that help to meet the writer’s needs.
 The software is mainly designed to help with creating an eBook.
 So, if you are looking for exclusive formatting software, Scrivener might not be the best choice.